bnediction/bonesis/doc/installation.md

     See `bonesis-reprogramming --help` for complete documentation.

 `bonesis-attractors`
-: Listing of fixed points and minimal trap spaces from ensembles of Boolean networks.
+: Listing of fixed points and minimal trap spaces from ensembles of Boolean networks: a configuration or subspace is outputted if there exists at least one Boolean network in the ensemble for which it is a minimal trap space.

     *Example*
     ```shell